 - 0 = Not available

-By extending the priority of each requirement times the vendor response, and then summing the results, you get a score that will give you an indication of closeness of fit for each vendor in ERP selection criteria.
+By extending the priority of each requirement times the vendor response, and then summing the results, you get a score that will give you an indication of closeness of fit for each vendor in ERP software selection criteria.
+A vendor who scores heavily on “5” (workarounds) and “4” (minor customizations) is signaling that your requirements don’t fit their system well — regardless of how confidently they presented in the demo.

 Attend demonstrations